Freddy Kiwitt

-Frederick Kiwitt is a Liberian-German professional boxer who is the current WBF super welterweight champion, holding the title since November 2023.
+Frederick Kiwitt is a Liberian-German professional boxer who is the current WBF and WBO Global super welterweight champion, holding the title since November 2023.
+He has competed professionally in multiple countries, including the United Kingdom, Germany, Denmark, and Ghana.
 He also held the WBO European welterweight title in 2019.

 Early years and family

 Kiwitt was born in Saclepea, Liberia, in 1990 to a German father and Liberian mother during the Liberian Civil War.
 A few months after Kiwitt's birth, in order to escape the war, the family moved to the German city of Flensburg, where Kiwitt spent his childhood and youth.

 Career

 Kiwitt joined the boxing division of local sports club DGF Flensborg in his hometown of Flensburg, Germany, at age 18.
 He trained there until moving to England to launch his professional career.
 He made his professional debut on 23 November 2013, beating his opponent on points.
 In 2018 he hired former professional boxer Manuel Ossie as his trainer.

 Southern Area Champion

 On 9 July 2017, Kiwitt had his first regional title fight.
 In London York Hall, he knocked out former English Champion Erick Ochieng in the seventh round to win the Southern Area Welterweight Title.